release-engineering/pom-manipulation-ext/guide/groovy.md

 ![circular example][circular]

 The above diagram shows two different SCM builds.
 The first has a sub-module that is a BOM that references the following SCM builds.
 This BOM is imported into the parent's `dependencyManagement`.
 The second SCM build inherits this parent.
 If the first has been rebuilt twice (hence the `rebuild-2` suffix) then the BOM will refer to the incorrect version of SCM Build 2 (`1.0.rebuild-2` instead of `1.0.rebuild-1`).
-By using `overrideProjectVersion` it is possible to force SCM Build 2 to use suffix `rebuild-2` therebye making it have the correct version.
+By using `overrideProjectVersion` it is possible to force SCM Build 2 to use suffix `rebuild-2` thereby making it have the correct version.

 ### Example